rd--/blksc3/md/glossary.md

 The translator is the mirror inverse of the code generator.
 However while all block drawings can generate text programs, not all text programs can be drawn.

+## Tree

+A tree is a graph in which any two vertices are connected by exactly one path.

 ## Type

 A type is a category (or collection or grouping) of values,